 - Leave to ferment for 10 to 15 days at room temperature.

 Check out our full article on how to make kombucha to learn more about kombucha brewing.

-When is my kombucha ready?
+When is my Kombucha Ready?

 As days pass, the kombucha becomes less sweet and more acidic.

 The fermentation time can vary: it depends on your tastes, the ingredients used and the ambient temperature.
-To know when your kombucha is ready to be flavored, you have to taste it and watch its progress.
+To know when your kombucha is ready to be flavoured, you have to taste it and watch its progress.